1jour1vin

 a safe bet

-“A truly beautiful wine that pairs perfectly with a meal.
-Delicious!”
+"A truly beautiful wine to pair with a meal.
+Delicious!"

-“Château Chantegrive’s top-tier white wine.
+“Château Chantegrive’s top-of-the-line white wine.
 A blend of white flower aromas and hints of verbena.
-Rich on the palate, with subtle vanilla notes and a full-bodied texture.
+Rich on the palate, with a touch of vanilla and plenty of body.
 The finish features pink grapefruit and lime.
 Moderate liveliness.
-A balance between restrained tension and fullness.
+A balance between measured tension and fullness.
 A wine for fine dining. ” (Terre de Vins 2024) - A superb example of Bordeaux’s expertise in white wines.
 It’s delicious!

 Rated site